poetaster/harbour-fintube/README.md

 ## License

-GNU Public License Version 3
+GNU General Public License v3

 ## Notice

-This appplication has been vibecoded, if you dont like that feel free to not install the application.
+This application is vibecoded.
+If you don't like that, feel free to not install it.